mauro-farina/italian-draughts/README.md

 Italian Draughts game, made by [Luca Filippi](https://github.com/Luca-Filippi) and [Mauro Farina](https://github.com/mauro-farina) as a project for the course Software Development Methods.

+The game has been designed to run via IntelliJ by executing `run` on the Main class.
+While it is possible to run it via `gradlew run` as well, the output format is far from optimal.

 The rules and the description of the game are visible on this [link](https://en.m.wikipedia.org/wiki/Italian_draughts).

 The src folder contains the java code of the game and related tests.